Mihai Ralea: Becoming Carol's minister

 Ralea's mandate was also a crossover of left-wing corporatism and fascism.
 In June 1938, he even visited Nazi Germany and had a formal meeting with his counterpart, Robert Ley.
-His Muncă și Voe Bună was directly inspired by Strength Through Joy and the Opera Nazionale Dopolavoro.
+His MVB was directly inspired by Strength Through Joy and the Opera Nazionale Dopolavoro.
 In 1939, Ralea celebrated May Day with a large parade of support for Carol II.
 This was meant to undermine the leftist Workers' Day while showing the success of the FRN's worker guilds, and was partly inspired by Nazi festivities.
 Nevertheless, the parade was voluntarily joined by militants of the underground PCdR, who found that it gave them an opportunity for chanting "democratic slogans".
 In underground PSDR circles, as well as in inside the ministerial structures, rumors spread that Ralea was using secret funds at his discretion to sponsor various PCdR militants, including his schoolmate Petre Constantinescu-Iași; these stories were partly confirmed by Ralea himself.

 From March 1939, the premiership had passed to Armand Călinescu, a former PNȚ politician.
 Ralea was his friend and confidant, and, as he later claimed, defended Călinescu against the "mythomaniacal" Iron Guard.
 The FRN regime soon organized a massive clampdown of the Guard.
 Ralea claimed to have protected Guardsmen employed by the Labor Ministry, and to have negotiated pardons for militants interned at Miercurea Ciuc.
 He obtained one such reprieve for Guardist historian P. P. Panaitescu.
 Himself a Guard sympathizer, Ion Barbu later claimed that Ralea was behind his marginalization in academia.
 Ralea was also accused by Pandrea of having done nothing to prevent the arrest of his former Dreptatea colleague, the anti-Carol PNȚ-ist Madgearu.
 On September 21, 1939, following a spree of extrajudicial killings ordered by government, an Iron Guard death squad took its revenge, assassinating Premier Călinescu.
 Ralea, Andrei, and other former PNȚ-ists preserved their governmental posts as the premiership passed to Constantin Argetoianu, then to Gheorghe Tătărescu.